IRS Form 8978 Instructions

 • Have adjustments that do not result in an imputed underpayment (IU)

-• Direct or indirect passthrough partners that receive a Form 8986 related to an AAR partnership, if the direct or indirect pass-through partner chooses to furnish statements to its partners to further push out adjustments or have adjustments that do not result in an IU
+• Direct or indirect passthrough partners that receive a Form 8986 related to an AAR partnership, if the direct or indirect pass-through partner chooses to furnish statements to its reviewed-year partners to further push out adjustments or have adjustments that do not result in an IU

 And any partner that receives IRS Form 8986 should file Form 8978 to reflect those adjustments and any imputed underpayment amounts.